Vyral/amy-wengerd/_posts/2019-02-01-how-our-fast-forward-program-works.md

 On average, we sell a home every 24 hours just by using our proven, nationally recognized marketing program, so either way, we have your home sale covered.

-If you have any questions how this program works or you’re thinking of selling your home soon, don’t hesitate to reach out to us.
+If you have any questions about how this program works or you’re thinking of selling your home soon, don’t hesitate to reach out to us.
 We’d love to help you.